A topic from the subject of Quantification in Chemistry.

 • Drying oven: A controlled-temperature oven used to dry the precipitate.

-• Precipitation: Involves adding a reagent to a solution to cause the analyte to precipitate out.
+• Precipitation gravimetry: Involves adding a reagent to a solution to cause the analyte to precipitate out.

 Data Analysis

-The mass of the precipitate is used to calculate the mass of the analyte using the following formula:
+The mass of the precipitate is used to calculate the mass of the analyte.
+The specific formula depends on the stoichiometry of the reaction.
+A general example is shown below:

-Mass of analyte = Mass of precipitate / Molar mass of analyte
+Mass of analyte = (Mass of precipitate × (Molar mass of analyte / Molar mass of precipitate))

 Applications